Skip to content

 POST /h3_child_to_parentchild_h3_index, parent_resolutionvalidate_h3_index, include_child_infoparent_h3_index, parent_latitude, parent_longitude, resolution_difference

-POST /h3_child_to_parent_bulkArray of child_h3_indices, parent_resolutionvalidate_h3_indices, skip_invalidPer-child results, unique_parents (deduplicated), total_unique_parents
+POST /h3_child_to_parent_bulkArray of child indices, parent_resolutionvalidate_h3_indices, skip_invalidPer-child results, unique_parents (deduplicated), total_unique_parents

 The bulk variant identifies unique parents — siblings that share the same parent are naturally deduplicated.